vatsal-afk/Facto/README.md

 ### Steps to Become Verified 🔑

-1. **Sign Up** 📝:
-   Visit the **Auth Page** and sign up as a general user.
+1. **Sign Up** 📝:Visit the **Auth Page** and sign up as a general user.

-2. **Submit Credentials** 📄:
-   Provide documentation that confirms your professional background or contributions to specific news topics.
+2. **Submit Credentials** 📄:Provide documentation that confirms your professional background or contributions to specific news topics.

-3. **Verification Review** 🔍:
-   The verification team will assess your submission and confirm your status within a few days.
+3. **Verification Review** 🔍:The verification team will assess your submission and confirm your status within a few days.
 4. **Voting Access** 🗳️:
    After verification, you'll gain the ability to vote on news accuracy and contribute to the model’s evaluation.

 ---